zoho/custompaymentgateway/README.md

     - **Identifier** - ***8719992***
     - **Password** - ***uRIj0837FYjk***

-## Collect payment from this gateway
+## Collect payment from the connected Gateway

   - Create an Invoice from your devlopment org and choose this gateway as your payment option.